initiated: Jefferies Recommends Secoo Holding Ltd ADR (NASDAQ:SECO) Stock to “a Buy”

 What Does Secoo Holding Ltd ADR’s Profitability and Valuation Ratios Tell Us About the Stock?

-The stock’s market cap achieved a total value of $6.61 million as of the last trading session.
+The stock’s market cap achieved a total value of $5.46 million as of the last trading session.
 Market capitalization is the total value of all outstanding shares of a corporation and it is used to measure a company’s market value.
-The price-to-earnings ratio is a method of assessing corporate values by comparing them to their per-share profit.
-Forward P/E stands at 9.95.

 Is Insider Trading a Real Thing?